 AP automation is no longer the latest trend for finance departments—it’s the norm.
-Over the past few years, automated solutions have proven to be the easiest and most efficient way to manage B2B payables, but selling the idea of payment automation and eInvoicing to the movers and shakers in the company isn’t as simple.
+Over the past few years, automated solutions have proven to be an easier and more efficient way to manage B2B payables, but selling the idea of payment automation and eInvoicing to the movers and shakers in the company isn’t as simple.

 According to a recent PayStream Advisors report, most businesses shy away from automated AP solutions for a few reasons.
 Most don’t set aside the budget (36 percent), while a vast majority of others believe their current AP processes work just fine (21 percent).
 So, many finance departments are forced to juggle paper-based processes and other crucial responsibilities until they build a business case for AP automation worth selling.